EionRobb/skype4pidgin/README.txt

 * Skype sounds still play even when it's hidden
 * The plugin loads in SkypeOut contacts
 * The plugin hangs if Skype is running but not logged in
+* Some smiley's like :S dont show up in Pidgin/Adium
 * Adium sometimes crashes on startup when the plugin is loaded.
 Sometimes.
 (Adium)
+* When sending UTF-8 characters from Adium, they end up being sent as &#x999; charcters (libpurple bug)
 * Changing status on Linux/OSX doesn't update in Skype.
 (API Limitation)
 * Send file doesn't use the built in libpurple methods.
 (API Limitation)
 * Skype on Linux still opens up Skype message windows.
 (API Limitation)